 Coakley Fading Fast

 In a stunning development in the race to fill the U.S. Senate seat formerly held by Ted Kennedy, the Republican nominee State Senator Scott Brown has surged within nine percentage points of the scandal plagued Democrat nominee Martha Coakley.
-It's been the conventional wisdom that whoever won the Democrat nomination in last month's primary would win in a walk, but now it appears that it is turning into a real horserace and that the Democrats will have to fight to hold onto the seat.
+It's been the conventional wisdom that whoever won the Democrat nomination in last month's primary would win in a walk.
+Yet now it appears that the contest is turning into a real horserace and that the Democrats will have to fight to hold onto the seat.
 Making it that much more challenging, Sen. Brown also received the endorsement yesterday of Boston Red Sox deity Curt Schilling:

 Curt Schilling, the former Boston Red Sox pitcher who had toyed with running for the Senate in Massachusetts, has endorsed Republican state Sen. Scott Brown.
 Schilling made the announcement on his blog Monday, calling Brown “exactly what this state and this country needs right now.”